Obbi Oularé

-Mamadou Obbi Oularé (born 8 January 1996) is a Belgian professional footballer who plays as a striker for RWD Molenbeek, on loan from Championship club Barnsley.
+Mamadou Obbi Oularé (born 8 January 1996) is a Belgian professional footballer.
 He is the son of former professional Guinean footballer Souleymane Oularé.

 Club career

 Club Brugge

 Oularé came through the youth ranks at Lille OSC and signed for Belgian side Club Brugge in 2013.
 He made his Belgian Pro League debut on 14 September 2014 against K.R.C.
 Genk.
 He replaced Nikola Storm after 64 minutes.

 His first league start came on 21 September 2014 against K.V.
 Kortrijk, in which he also scored his first league goal in a man of the match performance.
 On 20 August 2015, while playing for Club Brugge, Oularé tweeted an apology for his lackluster performance coming off the bench against Manchester United in a Champions League playoff game at Old Trafford.
 Earlier that day, it was widely reported in the Belgian press that Club Brugge's manager Michel Preud'homme had given Oularé a dressing down in front of his teammates in the dressing room after that game.